HEASARC/heasarc-tutorials/tutorials/heasarc_service_skills/sciserver-data-find-download.md

 ## 1. Introduction
 This notebook presents a tutorial of how to access HEASARC data using the virtual observatory (VO) python client `pyvo`.

 We handle the case of a user searching for data on a specific astronomical object from a *specific* high energy table.
-For a more general data access tutorial, see the [data access notebook](data-access.md).
+For a more general data access tutorial, see the <span style="color:red">add reference here when structure is restored</html>.

 We will find all NuSTAR observations of **3C 105** that have an exposure of less than 10 ks.